liferay-design/liferay.design/src/markdown/articles/2019/euroia-19-part2.md

 5. Rock-solid, yet scalable data model
 6. Design for all cultures and societies in Ohio

-How did they do it?
-Using “A pattern language”.
+And how did they do it?
+Using “A pattern language” as a reference.
 By identifying global patterns, selecting the main ones, providing a structure and taxonomy and allowing the users to create their own taxonomy too (folksonomie)

 As a curious thing, This solution was made using Liferay ❤️.